GhadaFaress/Ecommerce-Etl-Pipeline/docs/star_schema_diagram.md

 - One customer can have many orders
 - One order can have many order items
 - Each order item links to one product and one seller
+- One product can have many order items
+- One seller can have many order items
+- One date can have many orders / order items